smddev/site/src/content/projects/en/telecom-qa.md

   - Testlink
   - Consul
   - Tibco
-description: Quality management and test automation for backend systems of telecom operator
+description: Telecom Backend Quality Management and Test Automation
 ---
-Our team has helped to set up the process of quality management for Business Support System (BSS) for top-tier Russian telecom operator.
+Our team assisted a leading Russian telecom operator in establishing quality management processes for their Business Support System (BSS).